El-magnificoxxii/github-docs-example/README.md

 ```
 > Here is an example of using a codeblock for an error that appears in bash

+## Step 2 - How to take Screenshots

+A screenshot is when you capture a part of your screen from your laptop, desktop or phone

+This is not to be confused with taking a photo with your phone

 ## Step 3 - Use Github Flavored Markdown Task lists<sup>[1]</sup>